How to Talk to Someone Recovering from Addiction

 Share comfort and confidence, not expectations.
 When you do talk with someone in recovery, refrain from giving advice, making judgments, or asking them to live up to your expectations for what you think their recovery should look like.
 Sharing a step-by-step action plan may make you feel better, but your loved one’s recovery is not about you.
 Instead, ask about their goals or expectations and support them in accomplishing these.
 By trusting your loved one’s assessment of their recovery, you are demonstrating your confidence in them and whatever path to recovery they have chosen.

 Identify your own support system.
 You may not be the one who experienced the addiction first hand or in close proximity, but that doesn’t mean it didn’t affect you.
 Seek out your own support network to help you reflect and heal as your loved one pursues their recovery from addiction.

 Try utilizing the “Ring Theory” of emotional support, a model published in the LA Times, by identifying people you are close to but are further from the crisis than you are.
-For example, if someone in your family is undergoing treatment for an addiction, try talking through the situation with a close friend instead of a family member.
+For example, if someone in your family is undergoing treatment for a person with substance use disorderion, try talking through the situation with a close friend instead of a family member.
 Because of their distance from the situation, your friend will be less emotionally strained, allowing them to be more objective and a better support for you.